 In my past, I’ve introduced a group of youth to a member of foreign royalty, a US Ambassador, a Nobel Prize-Winning Scientist, the winningest coach in college basketball, the late Dean Smith, and Frank Capra, Jr., the former President of EUE Screen Gems Studios, NC.
 I’ve even introduced a former Harlem Globetrotter to a casting agent who hired him for a role in a major motion picture.

 In 2007, I wrote a business networking book that was published bearing the endorsement of the national CEO of the American Business Women’s Association.
 It was about that time, I was contacted by the CEO of a software firm who needed channel partners…fast.
 After conducting a successful networking campaign for him, he connected me to a colleague who was starting a games portal and needed a networking campaign.
 I did the same thing for him, and that’s when I knew that I could create a business that included introductions as part of the package.
-So, along with my 8 years of service as a Chamber Exec who counseled entrepreneurs daily and assisted economic development efforts regionally, I became professionally trained as a business coach and launched my own agency that combined consulting, marketing, and networking.
+So, along with my 8 years of service as a Chamber Exec who counseled entrepreneurs daily and assisted economic development efforts regionally, I became professionally trained as a business advisor and launched my own agency that combined consulting, marketing, and networking.
 If you care to know more, keep reading.